Are you a digital-first politician?

 The internet is where most of our opinions are being moulded, debated, and spread throughout the voting population.

-Are your local politicians keeping up with the times?
+Are you keeping up with the times?

-14 Habits for a Digital-First Politician
+14 Principles for a Digital-First Politician

 2. The digital-first politician conveys her message online with authentic passion.
 Most politicians are comfortable turning up the heat when facing an opponent in a debate.
 But the digital-first politician finds it easier to convey her authentic passion when communicating her message on social media.

 3. The digital-first politician has a growing email list of her own.
 Most politicians strive to appear in contexts where they can reach relevant audiences.
-But the digital-first politician utilises the sheer power of email marketing.
+But the digital-first politician utilises the sheer power of email communications.

 7. The digital-first politician isn’t afraid to engage in respectful online discussions.
 Most politicians don’t want the hassle of speaking directly with insignificant people on social media.
 But the digital-first politician respects the online equivalent of connecting with ‘regular folks’ in the streets, listening to their stories, and shaking their hands.